Raymond C. Hand Park

 Raymond C. Hand Park is a baseball venue in Clarksville, Tennessee, United States.
-It is home to the Austin Peay Governors baseball team of the NCAA Division I Atlantic Sun Conference.
+It is home to the Austin Peay Governors baseball team of the NCAA Division I United Athletic Conference.
 The facility has a seated capacity of 777 spectators, with a total capacity of over 1,000.
 The facility opened on March 23, 1970, and is named for Clarksville businessman Raymond C. Hand.

 History

 The park opened on March 23, 1970, as Governors Park.
 In 1993, following renovations led by Clarksville businessman Charles Hand, the park was renamed Raymond C. Hand Park after Hand's father.
 The park has been the home of Austin Peay State's baseball program since its 1970 construction.
 As of the end of the 2010 season, the Governors have a 576-422-2 all-time record at Hand Park.

 In 1996 and 1997, the independent professional Clarksville Coyotes of the Big South League (1996) and Heartland League (1997) played at the venue.